 Flip and Measure Wire

 When you live on a farm, there’s always leftover something, especially with fencing so we use those small wire pieces for gates, works like a charm.

 You could also use chicken wire or smaller strips of wood depending on your plans.
 Get creative and make it your own.

 Adding the Wire

 Once the wire is measured wait to clip from the roll until you connect one end first.
-We add wire using staples; details on how to use a air compressed staple gun are here.
+We add wire using staples using an air compressed staple gun.
 Or keep it simple and just use staple nails and hammer as you go around the frame.

 Remember you’re adding the wire to the flat side and stretch it tight so your gate looks nice and professional upon completion.

 If you’re thinking about making a smaller gate this same design can be modified by skipping the middle section and connect the gate at the corners.

 These connections are just as strong and assembly is the same as if you were building an 8 ft gate.